 The municipality reached the prescribed milestones in respect of the preparation of mSCOA on 1 July 2017.
 The Municipality decided to use the VISTA financial accounting system.
 Challenges to achieve the milestones to ensure that the financial system are fully compliant are still experienced and has been communicated to both Provincial and National Treasury, as well as the Department of Local Government.
-An intervention plan has been agreed upon and is monitored.
 Financial and human resource capacity remains one of the biggest challenges in this aspect.
+The Municipality received an unqualified audit opinion with finding for the 2017/18 financial year.

 The Municipality has four wards with functional and trained ward committees.
 The ward committees play an integral role in mobilizing the community around the drought management strategy of the Municipality.
-The ward committees had Parliamentary training on 17 February 2018 as part of the Municipality's capacity training sessions.
+The ward committees had ward committee summit on 20 July 2018 as part of the Municipality's capacity training sessions.